odoo/documentation/website/optimize/seo.rst

 robots.txt
 ----------

-Odoo automatically creates a ``/robots.txt`` file for your website.
+Twenty20 automatically creates a ``/robots.txt`` file for your website.
 Its content is:

 User-agent: \*